Skip to Content

 White Sauce Variations

-These simple variations can be used to change up consistency or flavor of the white sauce.
+These simple variations can be used to change up flavor of the white sauce.

 Cheese Sauce: Stir 1/4 teaspoon ground (dry) mustard in with the flour.
 After Step 3, stir in 1/2 cup shredded cheddar cheese until melted.
 Serve with eggs or over vegetables.